Wyver-Solutions/wyver-solutions/_posts/2015-12-05-service-architecture-corporate-learning.md

 What the user is directed to should be based on:

-- what the organisation is trying to "market" at any point in time
+- what the organisation is trying to &ldquo;market&rdquo; at any point in time
 - what the organisation considers mandatory for that particular user
 - information supplied by the user, including
     - preferences